artmcl-ai/Project4-Vessel/README.md

 ## Repository Structure

-The project is divided into three primary folders each representing a different appraoch:
+The project is divided into four primary folders each representing a different appraoch:

+- **UNet Approach (Baseline)**
+  A convolutional neural network architecture optimized for CT image segmentation.

-- **GNN Approach**
+- **VesselFM + GNN Approach**
   A graph neural network designed to leverage vessel topology and connectivity.

-- **UNet Approach**
+- **VesselFM 3-Class Multihead Adaptation Approach**
-  A convolutional neural network architecture optimized for CT image segmentation.

-- **Modified VesselFM**
+  A customized version of VesselFM with significant architectural alterations to enable multiclass output.

+  - **VesselFM + nnUNET approach**
   A customized version of VesselFM with significant architectural alterations to enable multiclass output.

 Each folder contains the code required for model development, training, and evaluation; however, the data and models themselves are too large, so they are kept in BU SCC.